TimeMagazine/data-source-files/immigrants/README.md

 Remittance data providdes an amazing insight into folks sending money back to their origin countries from income earned in source countries.
 It provides a different perspective on immigrants and their relationship to their home countries, also providing for data that could capture illegal immigrants remittances (if they send money back through any legitimate channel).
 Also on the same page is Migration Data from the World Bank that is updated regularly.

+[Immigration Court Data - TRAC] (http://trac.syr.edu/phptools/reports/reports.php?layer=immigration&report_type=tool)

+Transaction Records Clearing House has a lot of data on immigration related issues, especially data on Deportations, Immigration backlog, Deportation Proceedings among others.

+Most interesting to me here, has been the Juvenile and the Women with Children pieces of their data repo.

 [Foreign born workers - Bureau of Labor Statistics] (https://www.bls.gov/cps/demographics.htm#foreignborn)

 Data on foreign bork workers, extracted from the CPS data (linked above) with other data estimates w.r.t.
 Unemployment and Wages.